Arinrockcy/data-model/README.md

 # data-model
-created to support code first methodaloy.
-By passing any data-model which is json structure.
-It process and validate and create read/write queires
-Switching between DB will be easy. with Minimum code changes. need to change DB controller alone.
+Created to support code first methodology.
+By passing JSON based data-model.
+It processes and validates and creates read/write queries.
+Switching between DB will be easy.
+With minimal code changes, we need to change DB controller alone.